komentify/meteor-comments-ui/GUIDE.md

 });
 ```

-Only configure this on the server and provide a fake object on the client!
+Be sure that you don't expose the appId key and secret on the client!
 Note that only anon users have to enter a captcha, because other users can be backtracked.

 ### Rating comments